 Common Indications for Y-90

-This treatment is highly effective for patients with:
+This treatment may be considered for selected patients with:

 - Primary liver cancer or tumors that have spread to the liver.